Josh Sborz: Texas Rangers

 On February 16, 2021, Sborz was traded to the Texas Rangers in exchange for Jhan Zambrano.
 Over 59 innings for Texas in 2021, Sborz posted a 4–3 record with a 3.97 ERA while striking out 69 batters.
 Sborz split the 2022 season between Texas and the Round Rock Express of the Triple-A Pacific Coast League.
 With Texas he posted a 1–0 record with a 6.45 ERA over 22 1/3 innings; with Round Rock he went 3–0 with a 1.61 ERA over 22 1/3 innings.

+Notably, Sborz was a member of the Texas Rangers' 2023 postseason run.
+He had a 0.75 ERA through 10 games, pitching 12 innings.
+Sborz pitched the last 7 outs of the 2023 World Series, striking out Ketel Marte looking for the final out.
+It was the second save of Sborz's career.

+Sborz was removed from a game against the Houston Astros on April 7, 2024, and placed on the 15-day injured list with a right rotator cuff strain.
+In 17 total appearances for Texas, he compiled a 3.86 ERA with 17 strikeouts over 16 1/3 innings pitched.
+On November 23, it was announced that Sborz had undergone shoulder debridement surgery that would sideline him for the first 2–3 months of the 2025 season.
+On September 7, 2025, the Rangers announced that Sborz would be shut down for the remainder of the 2025, after not making a single appearance.

 Personal life

 Josh's parents are John and Tina Sborz.
 He has two sisters, Chrissy and Heather, and an older brother, Jay, who pitched for eight years in the Detroit Tigers organization.
 Chrissy is a licensed insurance professional.

+On November 12, 2020, he married Alexis Shaffer, a former women's soccer player who had been named Atlantic Coast Conference midfielder and offensive player of the year in 2016 and was selected 25th overall by FC Kansas City in the 2017 NWSL College Draft.
+They have two children together.